zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline.md

 You can run a pipeline directly from the OCI Console or you can build integrations with the API, CLI or some external integrations.

-1. Click `Run Pipeline` on top right corner of the page.
+1. Click `Run Pipeline` on top right corner.
   ![Run pipeline](./images/devops-run-pipeline.png)

-1. In the Start Manual Run enter a name for your deployment or use the suggested name.
-In the Parameters section, you can change the parameter we defined, containing the container image tag.
-In the Artifacts, you can review the list of Artifacts that will be applied to the pipeline.
+1. The Start Manual Run page is displayed.

+1. Enter a name for your deployment or use the suggested name.

+1. In the Parameters section, you can change the default value setup for the given parameter.
+In this case, the Container Image tag should be `1.2.0-SNAPSHOT` as you can see in the picture below.
+In the future, when the development team will release a new image, you can run a new pipeline and update the parameter only.

+  ![Start Manual Run](./images/devops-pipeline-start-manual.png)

 Finally, click on Start Manual Run to trigger the pipeline.
-  ![Start Manual Run](./images/devops-pipeline-start-manual.png)

 1. You can follow the progression of the pipeline directly from the Deployment page.
 Every stage that is running/completes change its color to yellow or red in case of failure.
 You can also visualize some logs from Kubernetes OKE cluster:
   ![Deployment Progress](./images/devops-pipeline-deploy-progress.png)